Is a mortgage secured or unsecured debt?

 Failing to keep up with payments on a secured loan can result in losing the asset or property you have as collateral.
 This could be your home, car, or anything else that helped you get approved for the loan.

-A late payment goes into default after a grace period, usually 30 days.
-When a homeowner receives a notice of default on their property, they have the option to communicate with the lender and work out a payment plan.
+When a homeowner receives a notice of default on their property, they have the option to communicate with the servicer of their loan and work out a payment plan.
 They might even be granted a deferment or forbearance, but they can't simply put off paying forever.
 If default goes on for too long, the lender will start the foreclosure process, and the borrower can lose the home.
 On the other hand, if you catch up on your payments, your mortgage is considered reinstated.

 Because so much is at stake when it comes to a mortgage, it's especially important to understand exactly what you can afford.
 It’s just as important to keep in contact with your lender and let them know of any financial hardships you’re experiencing before you start missing payments.